-New faculty and staff receive their accounts when they begin work at the College.
-The account-creation process typically is initiated with submission of the IT Checklist for New Employees and Special Non-Employees.
-Usually, the Academic Department Coordinator fills out the form for new faculty, and the supervisor fills it out for new employees.
+New Staff receive their accounts when they begin work at the College.
+The account-creation process typically is initiated with submission (usually be the person's supervisor) of the IT Checklist for New Employees and Special Non-Employees.

 You should also use the IT Checklist for New Employees and Special Non-Employees to request an account for an outside collaborator or vendor.